bancsorin10/wallii/README.md

 The input data is not here since it takes a lot of space but you can construct your own set of data.

-You can use a script like:
+You can use a script like the one bellow to collect images:
 ```
 #!/bin/bash